 Another astounding statistic: Pinterest provides more than 1.5 trillion recommendations each year.
 In addition, nearly 2 million products and more than 14 million articles are Pinned every day.
 If these statistics alone aren’t enough to convince you of Pinterest’s rapid growth and potential business benefits, maybe a closer look into some features of the up-and-coming social media giant will help.

 As 2015 rolled in, Pinterest made reservation-based Promoted Pins available to all advertising partners.
 This was an early indication that the ad format could be a major source of revenue for the company.
 Promoted Pins are just like regular Pins, but they show up more often and have a special "Promoted Pin" label.
 Learn how to promote a pin for your company here.

-Recently, Pinterest published a blog article featuring two videos to help you create more effective pins and boards for your business.
-Furthermore, Pinterest has a browser button available for Google Chrome, Mozilla Firefox, Internet Explorer and Safari.
+Pinterest has a browser button available for Google Chrome, Mozilla Firefox, Internet Explorer and Safari.
 The browser button makes it easy to Pin almost anything on the internet with one click.
 If someone is on your company’s website and finds something of value to them, they can easily Pin it to one of their boards.
 This feature is essential for businesses, because once something from your website is Pinned, there is a very high chance you will receive increased traffic to your website.